silverstee1/ETH2GC-Card-Slot-Adapter/README.md

 On the bottom of the PCB is 2x5 female 2.54mm pin connector soldered to the PCB to mate with the ENC28J60 Module once assembled.

-Printing: I printed with the model standing up, the Ethernet Jack facing down on the build plate with Tree supports set to auto on my Bambu X1C printer. for the cover I had it facing flat side down on the build plate.
+3D Printing: I printed with the model standing up, the Ethernet Jack facing down on the build plate with Tree supports set to auto on my FDM Bambu X1C printer. for the cover I had it facing flat side down on the build plate.

 Fastening: I used M2x4 pan head self tapping phillips screws from a generic amazon kit for the 4 screw posts.